Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Run the Spring Boot application on the server in the background

-When we send a request to http://localhost:8000, we get a response with the HTML content.
-We cannot access it through the browser yet.
+When we send a request to http://localhost:8000, we get a response with HTML content.
+However, we cannot access it through the browser yet.

 Create the DNS record

-My domain's name is tericcabrel.com; I will create a subdomain bmi.tericcabrel.com that points to the VPS IP address.
-Log into the client space of your hosting platform and do that.
+Log into the client space of your hosting platform and configure it.
 My domain name is registered at OVH.

 Create the DNS record for the subdomain